akhandpuresoftware/arm-software-developers/content/en/cloud/eks/_index.md

 #       Edit
 # ================================================================================

-title: "Deploying Elastic Kubernetes Service"
+title: "Deploy WordPress with MySQL on Elastic Kubernetes Service"
 # Should start with a verb (learn, build, etc.), have no adjectives (amazing, cool, etc.), and be as concise as possible.

 description: >